d-plaindoux/celma/README.md

 ## V1

-This version targets an aggressive and an efficient parser compilation.
+This version targets an aggressive and efficient parser compilation.
 For this purpose the compilation follows a traditional control and data flow inspired by the following papers:
 - [A Typed, Algebraic Approach to Parsing](https://www.cl.cam.ac.uk/~jdy22/papers/a-typed-algebraic-approach-to-parsing.pdf)    nd